 A breakfast that you have to prepare the night before can sound tedious but this only takes a few minutes and is brilliant if you know you’ll be short on time the next day and skipping breakfast isn’t an option.

-The chia pudding doesn’t need to be left overnight, it’s ready as soon as the chia seeds have thickened up, which takes around 20 minutes or so.
+The chia pudding doesn’t need to be left overnight; it’s ready as soon as the chia seeds have thickened up, which takes around 20 minutes or so.

-This recipe differs slightly from Anna Jones' as I’ve modified it to include yoghurt which gives the chia pudding a creamier texture.
+This recipe differs slightly from Anna Jones' as I’ve modified it to include yoghurt, which gives the chia pudding a creamier texture.

-As an aside, I bought a Gelindo citrus squeezer from Amazon which has made one of my least favourite kitchen tasks, juicing lemons, effortless.
+As an aside, I bought a Gelindo citrus squeezer (affiliate link) from Amazon which has made one of my least favourite kitchen tasks, juicing lemons, effortless.
 It's well made, sturdy and easy to clean.
 If it ever broke I would replace it immediately.

 - 100g oats

-- 2 tbs chia seeds (any colour)
+- 2 tbsp chia seeds (any colour)

 - 100g Greek yoghurt